Achieve Flawless Results with Spengler Industries’ Expertise

-Metal roofing is renowned for its durability, longevity, and aesthetic appeal, making it a popular choice for quality-focused construction projects.
-However, one challenge that can impact the visual integrity of metal roofs is oil canning—the unsightly waviness or rippling that can occur on the surface.
-At Spengler Industries, we ensure your project will be virtually impervious to issues like oil canning.
+Metal roofing is celebrated for its durability, longevity, and aesthetic appeal, making it ideal for quality-focused construction projects.
+However, one challenge that can compromise the visual integrity of metal roofs is oil canning—the waviness or rippling that can appear on the surface.
+At Spengler Industries, we ensure your project is virtually impervious to oil canning.

-Don’t believe us?
-Here’s a project, properly planned with 35 feet of continuous panels on a CONVEX surface!
+Need proof?
+Here’s a project with 35 feet of continuous panels on a convex surface, done right!

 Understanding Oil Canning: